pharmpy/pharmpy/docs/model.rst

    model = Model(path / "pheno_real.mod")

 Internally this will trigger a model type detection to select which model implementation to use, i.e. if it is an NM-TRAN control stream the Pharmpy NONMEM model class will be selected transparent to the user.

 ~~~~~~~~~~
 Model name
 ~~~~~~~~~~

 A model has a name property that can be read or changed.
 After reading a model from a file the name is set to the filename without extension.

 .. jupyter-execute::

    model.name

+.. _model_write:

 ~~~~~~~~~~~~~~~
 Writing a model